github/codeql/docs/query-help-style-guide.md

 ## Introduction

-When you contribute a new query to Semmle/ql for inclusion in the standard queries, you should also write a query help file.
+When you contribute a new query to Semmle/ql for inclusion in the standard queries, or add a custom query to your project on LGTM, you should also write a query help file.
 This file provides detailed information about the purpose and use of the query, which is available to users in LGTM (for example [here](https://lgtm.com/rules/1506093386171/)) and on the query homepages:

 *   [C/C++ queries](https://help.semmle.com/wiki/display/CCPPOBJ/)
 *   [C# queries](https://help.semmle.com/wiki/display/CSHARP/)